An archetype is to the psyche what the body is to the mind.

 When you tap into your defining archetypes, you connect with the essential truth of who you are.
 In a world that tirelessly attempts to reduce women to ciphers — archetypal wisdom brings us authenticity, confidence, and unfathomable power.

-To date, feminine archetypes are the most powerful tool we have to understand who we are at our core, our relationships, how we uniquely captivate, who we attract, and what we must do in order to live our most-fulfilling and abundant lives.
 When we are aligned with our archetypes, we experience fast progress and deeper levels of fulfillment.
-When we are not aligned, we feel stuck.
+When we are not aligned, we feel stuck, or connected to our archetypal shadow.
 The beauty of archetypes is that they are effective for all types of growth and change.
-You can use them to improve your career, your finances, your love life, and your overall well-being.
+You can harness archetypes to improve your confidence, wellbeing, and your ability to create wealth and attract satisfying relationships.

 With passion and power,